SS47816/fiss_planner/README.md

-# fiss_planner
+# FISS Planner: A General Trajectory Planning Framework using Fast Iterative Search and Sampling Strategy for Autonomous Driving

-FISS Planner: A General Trajectory Planning Framework using Fast Iterative Search and Sampling Strategy for Autonomous Driving
+Code will be released here soon...